KIP 81: Implementing the on-chain governance voting method Source

 uint256 totalVotes,

-/// @dev Return balances and votes of all nodes stored in a tracker
+/// @dev Return balances and votes of all GC members stored in a tracker

-/// @dev Return the balance and votes of a specified node
+/// @dev Return the balance and votes of a specified GC member

-function getTrackedNode(uint256 trackerId, address nodeId) external view returns(
+function getTrackedGC(uint256 trackerId, uint256 gcId) external view returns(

 }